deeppavlov/DeepPavlov/README.md

 ### Train config

-Estimators that are trained should also have `fit_on` parameter with a list of input parameters's names.
+Estimators that are trained should also have `fit_on` parameter with a list of input parameters' names.
-A NNModel has to have `in_y` parameter with list of ground truth answers's names.
+A NNModel should have `in_y` parameter with a list of ground truth answers' names.
 For example:

 ```json
 [